m4tuna/burger/readme.md

 A starter framework built using Flexbox and SCSS.

-Used to create starter SCSS themes for:
-- HTML Boilerplates
-- Ionic Apps
-- Reddit
-- Drupal 8 or Wordpress theming

 ### Setup
 After cloning repository, `cd` into the directory and install the packages